Using the gqlite CLI

 |---|---|

-.help | Show help information |
+.help | Show all available commands |

-.schema | Display database schema |
+.schema | Display the full database schema |

-.tables | List all tables |
+.tables | List all tables in the database |

-.stats | Show database statistics |
+.stats | Show graph statistics (node count, edge count, labels, types) |

 .quit | Exit the shell |